 The StorageWorks Core switch has a total of 10 slots counted from 1 to 10.
-Slot number 5 and 6 are control processor cards, and slot 1 through 4 and 7 through 10 are switch cards.
+Slots number 5 and 6 are control processor cards, and slots 1 through 4 and 7 through 10 are switch cards.
 On each switch card, there are 16 ports counted from the bottom 0 to 15.
 A particular port must be represented by both slot number (1 through 4 or 7 through 10) and port number (0 through 15).

-mode Specify a value of 1 to designate the port as a G_Port

-or specify a value of 0 to remove the G_Port

-designation from the port.
-A value of 0 is the default
+This operand is not required for switches that do not have blades. portnumber Specify a port number.
+Valid values for port number vary depending on the switch type.
+This operand is required. mode Specify a value of 1 to designate the port as a G_Port or specify a value of 0 to remove the G_Port designation from the port.
+A value of 0 is the default port state.

-port state.
 This operand is required.